 Lali is a junior here at Swat, pursuing a course major in Theater and an individualized major titled Race and Gender in Education and Society.
 She has appeared in several plays and one musical with the Swarthmore College Department of Theater.
-She believes in the restorative, transformative and healing power of the arts.
+She believes in the restorative, transformative and healing power of the arts, restorative and transformative justice, and prison abolition.
 She is particularly passionate about recognizing the arts as valid forms of resistance, and intends to produce social/racial justice theater that is actually accessible to the communities it seeks to empower.
-In addition to Voices, she works as a Women’s Resource Center associate on campus and is an active member of Organizing For Survivors (O4S).
+In addition to Voices, she works as a Women’s Resource Center associate on campus.
 In previous years she has also worked as Diversity Peer Advisor.

 Tiffany Wang ‘21 | She/her pronouns

 Tiffany is a sophomore who runs on the cross country and track teams and plays the yangqin in the Chinese Music Ensemble.
 A proud member of the East Coast Asian American Student Union (ECAASU) National Board, she hopes to engage AAPIs on critical conversations about what it means to be Asian in America and how Asians interact with other communities of color, especially around activism.
 She interested in creating a special major in sociopolitical data science that combines political science, peace and conflict studies, and statistics to analyze various political and societal trends while studying how those trends can help or harm marginalized groups.
 On campus, she is also serves as a Green Advisor and member of the Swarthmore Asian Organization.
 You can most likely find her tweeting furiously about voting rights or telling stories about running in the 2018 Boston Marathon

 Tessa Hannigan ‘20 | She/her pronouns